Leveling Up Your Spirituality

 “To him who overcomes I will give the right to sit with me on my throne, just as I overcome and sat down with my Father on his throne.”

-This is indeed the greatest seat to possess much much greater than the seat at the White House with President Obama.
+This is indeed the greatest seat to possess much much greater than the seat at the White House with President Donald Trump.